esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Sidenote: something deprecated

-Occassionally you may find in the MongooseIM source code some calls to `ejabberd_hooks:run/3`.
+Occassionally you may find some calls to `ejabberd_hooks:run/3` in the MongooseIM source code.
 Under the hood it calls the same handlers with an empty accumulator.
 This is deprecated and some day will be removed.

 ### Error handling in hooks

 Hooks are meant to decouple modules; in other words, the caller signals that some event took place or that it intends to use a certain feature or a set of features, but how and if those features are implemented is beyond its interest.
-Hooks don't therefore use the "let it crash" approach.
+Fro that reason hook don't use the "let it crash" approach.
 Instead it is rather like "fire-and-forget", more similar in principle to the `Pid ! signal` way.

 In practical terms: if a handler throws an error the hook machine logs a message and proceeds to the next handler with unmodified accumulator.
 If there is no handlers registered for a given hook, the `run_fold` call has simply no effect.